dillonschultz93/pasta-ds/docs/core/050-Foundations/010-Foundations-Lexicon.md

 Features are an aggregation of Components that serves a specific task within a user experience or user flow: a shopping list, an onboarding funnel, a search result page.
 They are rarely documented inside Pasta.

+### Default, Options, Variants, Components

+One tedious task we have is to draw a line in between these categories.
+We consider the following to distinguish them:

+#### Default

+We use the term Default, often noted *`( default )`* to qualify the defaulted set of attributes values for a given variant/component.
+The "default" attributes values are not explicitly collected under a "default" Option umbrella.
+They are the foundations that other Options or Variants might override.

+#### Options

+We use the term Option to qualify a set of attributes values that override those to a given variant Default.
+Options are modifiers different from standard ones (such as Interaction States).

+Options use the `TKUI_OPTS` Kingdom Stem in their name's Domain.

 #### Variants

-We use the term `variant` to qualify a component that surfaces the same sub-components as its `default` counterpart but presents them using a different layout that requires to "break" the original layout.

-Variants are also used to identify Primitives variations: a specific icon in a set, typographic styles.
+Variants provide the same "Function" or "Usage" of other instances of a component but their form varies in ways that Options cannot easily handle, often by having very different design, layout or behavior.
+For instance a Switch can either be a Checkbox or a Toggle: they are variants of the same component, but one cannot be instantiated from the other.
+Variant can be considered as different Object from an implementation standpoint: they might surface drastically different Options, Assets and Methods.

 Variants are required to have their own UID.
-A 3 hexa digits extension is added to a Component UID to target a specific Variant, ie: `F0002` represents the Primitives for typographic Styles and `F0002-006` its "Heading 6" Variant.
+A 3 hexadecimal-digit extension is added to a Component UID to target a specific Variant, ie: `F0002` represents the Primitives for typographic Styles and `F0002-006` selects its "Heading 6" Variant.

-#### Options
+#### Components

-We use the term `options` to qualify a component that surfaces the same sub-components as a `default` but display some of them and hide others, or that presents attributes changes, including simple re-positioning of its sub-components.
+Different components deliver different "Usages" or "Forms" that neither Options nor Variants can handle.

 ### Apparatuses